Updated August 2018

 "When I was a teenager I was sexually assaulted, and it centered on my breasts.
-Because of that I had this disassociation with my breasts.
+Because of that, I had this disassociation with my breasts.
 After many years, I decided to change them into something I felt was more me.
-Surgery took the small breasts that I didn't feel belonged to me and gave me a set of beautiful new breasts that felt more like me.
+The surgery took the small breasts that I didn't feel belonged to me and gave me a set of beautiful new breasts that felt more like me.
 It completely changed how I felt about my breasts and my body."

 -Kristine, Natrelle Silicone

 "I was never teased.
 No one ever said anything negative about my boobs.
 I didn't have troubles finding clothes.
-I didn't felt like less of a woman.
-For me it was about body image.
+I didn't feel like less of a woman.
+For me, it was about body image.
 I had this image in my head about myself and it didn't go along with the reality.
 I felt like I was missing something.
 My body wasn't complete.
-For the same reason I have been dyeing my naturally blonde hair black for 15 years.
+For the same reason, I have been dyeing my naturally blonde hair black for 15 years.
 The blonde hair didn't just fit me."

 -Tina, Nagor Silicone